taurose/Unglitch/README.md

-#  Unglitch: MC-2025 fix (and more) by taurose #
+#  Unglitch: MC-2025 fix (and more) #
 Unglitch is a Minecraft mod to stop entities from (permanently or temporarily) glitching through walls.
 See [https://mojang.atlassian.net/browse/MC-2025](https://mojang.atlassian.net/browse/MC-2025) and [https://mojang.atlassian.net/browse/MC-10](https://mojang.atlassian.net/browse/MC-10).
 It also fixes some other glitches related to entities (see 5).

-Besides the mod download, this repo also includes relevant source code snippets (search for "Unglitch" to quickly find changes in larger files), and some test worlds.
+Besides the mod download, this repo also includes most of the relevant source code snippets (search for "Unglitch" to quickly find changes in larger files), and some test worlds.

 Here's a rather technical description of the issues I've found and how I solved them in the mod:

 ## 1) Race Condition (Client vs. Server Thread) ##

 Entities are sometimes able to escape fenced areas by "glitching" through blocks during normal gameplay.
 This can only happen if an **integrated server** is used (single player, or opened to LAN) and only with specific blocks.
 The more entities collide with a certain block, the likelier it is for them to escape.
+There are also other parts of the game that are affected by the same underlying bug.

 ### The Cause ###